GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.
+> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
+The economics of the situation were against it.
 >
-> ~ *Tony Parisi (software developer)*
+> ~ *Vannevar Bush*

 ---
 ## 🏎 Quick Facts